Caltech-IPAC/firefly/docs/fits-plotting-parameters.md

   - The url is made absolute based on the host web page url.

-###Parameters plotting FITS files retrieved from a service
+###Parameters for specifying FITS files retrieved from a service

 | Service Parameter | Description |
 | --------- | ----------- |